John 3: Verse 14

+Verse 15

+Belief in the Son of Man results in eternal life.
+This will be followed by a statement that belief in the Son of God results in eternal life.
+Jesus identifies Himself using both the 'Son of Man' and the 'Son of God,' assuming both titles as part of His mission to save the world.
+However, the comprehension of these titles by Nicodemus and other contemporaries might not have been immediate or straightforward, prompting them to think more deeply.

+Ironically, in Matthew's Gospel, during Jesus' trial, he does more openly and explicitly identify himself with both of these titles, which ultimately leads to His conviction and crucifixion."

 Verse 16

 This chapter is intended to show the importance of the belief in Jesus as the son of God.
 Jesus is shown here already proclaiming himself the Messiah and laying out aspects of Christian theology, in contrast to Mark for instance, where Jesus seems to try to keep the fact of his divinity secret until his final trip to Jerusalem.